imagej/imagej.github.io/_pages/formats/bio-formats.md

 ### Update Bio-Formats Plugins

 The **Update Bio-Formats Plugins** command will check online for updates to the Bio-Formats Plugins.
-In the case of Fiji, we recommend that you do not use this method of update, but instead use the [Fiji Updater](/plugins/updater).
+In the case of Fiji, we recommend that you do not use this method of update, but instead use the [ImageJ Updater](/plugins/updater).

 ## Calling Bio-Formats from the command line